Terms & Conditions

 Intellectual Property

 No participant, spectator, supporter, or any other attendee at CRA events is permitted to plagiarize, reproduce, redistribute, or otherwise use CRA's proprietary materials without explicit permission.
 This includes but is not limited to, graphic arts, brands, logos, banners, and other documents.
 All materials and intellectual properties are owned by CRA, and unauthorized use is strictly prohibited.
+Legal action and financial penalties will be pursued for violations.

 International Competitions